YiannisBourkelis/AdvancedColorPicker/README.md

 When you change the value of this property and the ColorPickerViewController.View is visible, the color selection indicators will pick the color using an animation.

+Take a look at the AdvancedColorPickerDemo project about how to use it.

 Compatibility